YidingWang05/BlackJack-Simulator/logbook.md

 - Finished "No `blackjack` after splitting"
 - Adjusted the logic of `blackjack` checking
 - Finished `Split Ace one card only`

+### 01/10/2025
+- Enabled the selection of traditional card shoe or auto-shaffle machine.
+- Started the work on `match the dealer` strategy analise